pj-wise/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Routing and middleware support.

 - [ ] Describe Middleware?

+Additional functionality,
+Functions that get executed in the order they are introduced into the server code

 - [ ] Describe a Resource?

+Data within the API.

 - [ ] What can the API return to help clients know if a request was successful?

+Success status code.

 - [ ] How can we partition our application into sub-applications?

+Express Routers.

 ## Minimum Viable Product